Lionel Messi misses cut for Ballon d’Or list of nominees - WHIZ News

 Among changes announced in March, the award is now being awarded based on performances over the course of a regular European season, rather than a calendar year.
 A reduction in the number of voters was among other changes, with the goal of streamlining the process.
 Voters also will no longer consider a player’s career accomplishments.

-France Football magazine has given out the award to men every year since 1956 and to women each year since 2018, though both were canceled in 2020 because of the pandemic.
+France Football magazine has given out the award to men every year since 1956 and to women each year since 2018 — when Hegerberg became the first female winner — though both were canceled in 2020 because of the pandemic.

+Putellas became the third winner of the women’s award last year.
+Her Barcelona and Spain teammate Aitana Bonmati was also nominated.

+Millie Bright, Lucy Bronze and Beth Mead — who helped England win the European Championship — were included.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports